 Dr. Amy Tolbert

-Amy S. Tolbert, Ph.D., CSP, develops multicultural organizations and individuals by bringing cutting-edge topics, such as multicultural and diversity initiatives, leadership competency development, managing to style, and creating breakthrough teams.
-She is founder and principal of Effecting Creative Change in Organizations (ECCO) International, which specializes in increasing individuals’ productivity and organizations’ profitability through e-learning, technology and facilitated learning.
+Amy S. Tolbert, PhD, CSP, develops multicultural organizations and individuals by bringing cutting-edge topics such as multicultural and inclusion initiatives, leadership competency development, managing to style, and creating breakthrough teams.
+She is principal of ECCO (Energizing Cultural Change in Organizations), which specializes in increasing individuals’ productivity and organizations’ profitability through e-learning, technology and facilitated learning.

-A fellow at Carlson Executive Education Center, Carlson School of Management, University of Minnesota, Amy earned her doctorate in human resource development, focusing on international/cross-cultural and diversity education/training, from the University of Minnesota.
-She continues to support her alma mater by serving as adjunct faculty for several annual programs at Carlson Executive Education Center and presents in the Executive-MBA program.
+As a fellow at Carlson Executive Education Center, Carlson School of Management, University of Minnesota, Dr. Tolbert earned her doctorate in human resource development, focusing on international/cross-cultural and diversity education/training, from the University of Minnesota.
+She continues to support her alma mater by serving as adjunct faculty for several annual programs at Carlson Executive Education.